Belgian Super Cup

-The most successful Super Cup club is Club Brugge with 17 titles, followed by Anderlecht (13), Standard Liège (4), Genk (2) and Lierse (2).
+The most successful Super Cup club is Club Brugge with 18 titles, followed by Anderlecht (13), Standard Liège (4), Genk (2), Beveren (2) and Lierse (2).
 It was created in 1979 and held every year since, with the only exception 1989 and 2020.

-The current holders are Club Brugge, who defeated Gent 1-0 in the 2022 match.
+The current holders are Club Brugge, who defeated Union SG in the 2025 Belgian Super Cup.

 Results

-The winning team is shown in green background and italic for cup runners-up.
+The winning team is shown in green background and italic is used for cup runners-up taking part when the league champion also won the cup the prior season.
 The score of the penalty shoot-out is mentioned between brackets.

 Performance by club

 Below is the performance listed per club, sorted by number of wins.